peschwartz/DD2480-DECIDE/README.md

 [Klara ]:

-- Implementation of ...
+- Implementation of LICs 1, 6, 14
-- Testing of ...
+- Testing of LICs 1, 6, 14
+- Writing parts of the ReadMe, including the Way of Working statement
+- Cleaned up some comments and refactored parts of the code to improve readability

 [Phoebe ]: